ThirVondukr/passlib/docs/password_hash_api.rst

         The ones that do typically require external contextual information in order to calculate the digest.
-For these hashes, the values must match the ones passed to the original :meth:`~PasswordHash.encrypt` call when the hash was generated, or the password will not verify.
+For these hashes, the values must match the ones passed to the original :meth:`~PasswordHash.hash` call when the hash was generated, or the password will not verify.

         These additional keywords are algorithm-specific, and will be listed